Wind energy as it is today, both onshore and offshore, has a problem. It misses most of the wind.

-It’s not surprising people are trying to use it.
+It’s not surprising people are trying to harness it.

 Many of world’s AWE projects started in the mid-2000s and are now entering the testing stages ahead.
-So does the future of wind energy look like Altaeros, the lovechild of a sports stadium blimp and a doughnut?
+So does the future of wind energy look like Altaeros, the blimpy project of Youtube fame?

 Perhaps not.
-Whilst the Altaeros BAT is arguably the best known (it shows up top on Google, ahead of even Google’s own high-altitude wind project), it is only one of a several technologies in the sector.
+Whilst the Altaeros BAT is one of the best known (it shows up top on Google, ahead of even Google’s own high-altitude wind project), it is only one of a several technologies in the sector.